BAH Calculator

 What Is BAH?

 BAH stands for Basic Allowance for Housing.
-All active personnel, including reservists and members of the National Guard serving on active duty for at least 30 days, are eligible and will receive a stipend calculated to cover roughly 95% of the cost of renting a home.
-Your BAH money will be added on top of your pay that you receive every month to cover the average monthly rent and utilities for those living off base.
-There are a few attributing factors that go into how much BAH you will receive:
+All active personnel, including reservists and members of the National Guard serving on active duty for at least 30 days, are eligible and will receive a stipend calculated to cover roughly 95% of the costs associated with renting a home.
+Your BAH money will be added on top of your monthly pay to cover the average monthly rent and utilities for military members living off base.

-• Whether or not you have dependents
+- Whether or not you have dependents – those with dependents receive more BAH

 Dual Military BAH